Camille du Bois de la Motte

-Camille du Bois de la Motte (fl.
-1789–92) was a French marchioness and political activist.
+Camille du Bois de la Motte (1764–1819) was a French marchioness and political activist.
 In 1789, she was involved in the plans of Princess Hedvig Elisabeth Charlotte, a future queen of Sweden, to depose King Gustav III of Sweden, and acted as the link between Hedvig Elisabeth Charlotte and the Fersen family.

 Stay in Sweden

 Friendship with duchess Charlotte

 She was the daughter of Louis Marc Pons, marquis de Pons, the ambassador of France in Sweden in 1783–1789.
 As she had done during his tenure in Madrid, she accompanied him to Stockholm, where she acted as his hostess and secretary, and assisted him by creating a net of valuable contacts within the aristocracy and diplomatic corps through her role as a hostess.

 In 1784, she made herself the personal friend of Princess Hedvig Elisabeth Charlotte during the absence of Sophie von Fersen, and that summer, the three women made a pledge of friendship by uniting in the order La verite et constante amitie at the Rosersberg Palace.